Minimum Concrete Thickness Over Existing Concrete: Comprehensive Guide

 • Fiber Reinforcement: Adding fibers to the concrete mix can further enhance its strength and durability, allowing for a more robust overlay.

-• Polymer-Modified Concrete: This type of concrete offers superior adhesion and flexibility, making it ideal for thicker overlays.
+• Polymer-Modified Concrete: This type of concrete offers superior adhesion offers improved flexibility, making it ideal for thicker overlays.

 • Post-Tensioning: Applying tension to the overlay after placement helps distribute loads evenly, reducing the risk of cracking and improving overall performance.